paulosjd/aurnapi/readme.md

-A REST API created to allow access to air quality data via www.air-aware.com.
-This service provides a convenient means for obtaining historical data sets as well as for plotting recent data using JavaScript charting libraries, e.g. www.air-aware.com/charts.
+A REST API created to serve as a convenient means for accessing air quality data.
+With Python, the requests library and a JavaScript charting library, time series graphs can easily be created to show recent levels and historical trends etc. Examples are found at: www.air-aware.com/charts.

-The file app/data/hourly.py populates a database by periodically scraping a webpage which updates every hour with current air quality measurements from sites in the UK's automatic monitoring network.
+The file app/data/hourly.py populates a database by scraping a government body webpage which shows the most recent hourly air quality measurements from sites in the UK's automatic monitoring network.

-The project was built using the Python web micro-framework Flask, along with the extension Flask-SQLAlchemy as the ORM.
+The project was built using Flask web framework for Python along with Flask-SQLAlchemy as the ORM.
 The files which serve the API endpoints through database queries are contained within app/views.

 API endpoints
 -------------

-Endpoints are relative to the base URL: http://localhost:port and provide data in JSON format.
-URLs are not case-sensitive
+Endpoints provide data in JSON format and are not case-sensitive

 **/site-list**